 Story continues below photo

 San Antonio Police had the two sides separated with barricades.
 Police Chief William McManus says it was to prevent physical confrontations.
-“My issue is keeping the peace during these types of demonstrations and having had about 28 years of experience with this in DC the most effective way to keep these folks separate is putting up fencing,” McManus said.
+“My issue is keeping the peace during these types of demonstrations, and having had about 28 years of experience with this in [Washington, D.C.], the most effective way to keep these folks separate is putting up fencing,” McManus said.

 SAPD estimates at least 500 people were present in the park.
-The fencing kept the sides mostly apart.
-That didn’t stop them from taunting each other with wars of words.
+The fencing didn’t stop them from taunting each other with wars of words.
 Travis Park seemed to mirror the mood of the country in recent months.

 The PA systems on both ends dueled with each other.
-On the confederate supporters side, Jeffrey Addicott, a professor at St. Mary’s University said the group did not stand for racism.
+On the side with the statue's supporters, Jeffrey Addicott, a professor at St. Mary’s University, said the group did not stand for racism.

 “We’ve got black individuals out here, we’ve got white, we’ve got grey, we’ve got yellow, we’ve got a diversity of people.
 This is not about racism.
 And if any of you are racist in here please see me afterwards, I’d love to beat the living daylights out of you,” Addicott said.

-On the removal side, Bexar County Commissioner Tommy Calvert said this country tore itself apart over the institution of slavery.
-“We stand together united, black, white, brown, gay, straight, of every color, Native American to say this is our country, we’re united we’re together, we love each other, we don’t want to hurt each other, we want everybody to prosper,” Calvert said.
-“This is our America and we’re not going back.”
+On the anti-statue side, Bexar County Commissioner Tommy Calvert said this country tore itself apart over the institution of slavery.
+“We stand together united -- black, white, brown, gay, straight, of every color, Native American -- to say this is our country, we’re united, we’re together, we love each other, we don’t want to hurt each other, we want everybody to prosper,” Calvert said.
+“This is our America, and we’re not going back.”

 Moving the monument is not a done deal.
 It will take action from the full San Antonio City Council.
 Councilman Shaw and Trevino are asking for the monument to be placed in an area where it can be integrated into historical context.
 It’s unknown when the proposal will be heard by a council committee.